-• The "Sensor Settings" and "Image Settings" share the same Profile 2 settings.
+- The "Sensor Settings" and "Image Settings" share the same Profile 2 settings. - function for DCS-6113 only.

 Privacy Mask: In this page, you can block out certain sensitive zones for privacy concerns.
 To set up a Privacy Mask Window, follow the steps given below: